webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - ![high availability](img/04-azure-global-infra.jpg)
   - ![availability zones](img/Azure-Availability-zone-infographic.png)
 - **Identify options for moving files, including AzCopy, Azure Storage Explorer, and Azure File Sync**
-  - AzCopy: cmd line utility copy blobs or files.
+  - **AzCopy**: cmd line utility copy blobs or files.
-  - Azure Storage Explorer: GUI to manage blob/file.
+  - **Azure Storage Explorer**: GUI to manage blob/file.
-  - Azure File Sync: centralize files. **Automated bi-directional sync** from **Cloud with on-prem**.
+  - **Azure File Sync**: centralize files. **Automated bi-directional sync** from **Cloud with on-prem**.
 Installs on Windows Server.
 - **Describe migration options, including Azure Migrate and Azure Data Box**
-  - Azure Migrate: hub of services and tools designed to help with data migration.
+  - **Azure Migrate**: hub of services and tools designed to help with data migration.
-  - Azure Data Box: send terabytes of data into and out of Azure in a quick, inexpensive, and reliable fashion.
+  - **Azure Data Box**: send terabytes of data into and out of Azure in a quick, inexpensive, and reliable fashion.
 Shipped 'data box'.
 Basically it's a 'storage drive' with your data on it, that is shipped to you.
+  - **Azure Import/Export**: same as Azure Data Box, but you supply the hard drives, Microsoft copies your data and ships to you.
-- **Storeage Endpoint URL**
+- **Storage Endpoint URL**
   - each object in storage is prefixed with `YOURNAME.SERVICE.core.windows.net/myStorageName/myblob`
   - names must be **globally** unique.
   - you can map a custom endpoint: `blob.example.com`.
 This is done by CNAME(points to Azure) from DNS provider.